ACTL4001-T1-2022/github-showcase-page-the-esteemed-geckos/README.md

 ```

 ### Random Forest
-For the random forest model, 5000 trees were used and the number of splits chosen was based on the lowest out-of-bag error.
+For the random forest model, 5000 trees were used and the number of predictors chosen was based on the lowest out-of-bag error.
 ```{r}
 set.seed(1)
 tuneRF(goalkeeperTraining[GKtrain,-4], goalkeeperTraining$Performance_Saves[GKtrain], stepFactor = 0.9, ntree=5000)
 ```
-The number of splits was chosen as 8 as this gave the lowest OOB.
+The number of predictors was chosen as 8 as this gave the lowest OOB.
+Thus, the value of `mtry` is 8.
 ```{r}
 rfGK <- randomForest(Performance_Saves ~ ., data = goalkeeperTraining, subset = GKtrain, mtry = 8, ntree = 5000, importance = TRUE)
 yhat_rf <- predict(rfGK, newdata = goalkeeperTraining[-GKtrain,], n.trees = 5000)